 13) After the tenants have moved into the property, the ongoing management of the property begins, unless you have chosen the Bronze package: if so, at this point we had the management of the package back to you.
-On all other packages, you will receive a monthly statement and associated invoices alongwith your payment of rental funds – this will come via method you have chosen, along with a copy sent to any other relevant party as necessary (joint landlord, accountant).
+On all other packages, you will receive a monthly statement and associated invoices along with your payment of rental funds – this will come via method you have chosen, along with a copy sent to any other relevant party as necessary (joint landlord, accountant).

 14) On an annual basis, the required safety testing, routine maintenance and boiler servicing will be carried out, and charged to your monthly statement.

-15) A property inspection with full report will be carried out every four months.
-These are useful not only to ensure the tenant is keeping the property in a suitable fashion, but also keeps track of any maintenance issues, as well as ensuring your ongoing compliance with the Immigration Act and the Homes (Fitness for Human Habitation) Act.
+15) A property inspection with full photographic report will be carried out every four months.
+These are useful not only to ensure the tenant is keeping the property in a suitable fashion, but also keeps track of any maintenance issues, as well as ensuring your ongoing compliance with the Immigration Act and the HHSRS/Homes (Fitness for Human Habitation) Act.

 16) Any incoming maintenance will be dealt with in the way you have specified, including any issues out of hours though an emergency maintenance line provided to tenants.

 17) Two months prior to the end of the fixed term, you will be contacted to confirm you are happy for the tenants to remain in the property.
-If so, the tenants will be offered their options (another fixed term, or remaining on a periodic “rolling” basis) and new contracts negotiatied and administered if appropriate.
+If so, the tenants will be offered their options (another fixed term, or remaining on a periodic “rolling” basis) and new contracts negotiated and administered if appropriate.